Stephen Flemmi: Arrest and imprisonment

 Flemmi testified against Connolly at the latter's trial for the murder of John Callahan, the former president of World Jai Alai.
 Callahan had been killed in 1981 after he was implicated in the murder of his successor as president, Roger Wheeler.
 According to Flemmi, Connolly told him and Bulger that Callahan could potentially turn state's evidence and implicate them in Wheeler's murder.
 He also testified against Bulger in the latter's 2013 trial for murder and racketeering, at which Bulger was sentenced to life plus five years.

-As a cooperating witness, Flemmi is held in an undisclosed penitentiary as part of the Federal Bureau of Prisons' Witness Security (WitSec) program.On August 18, 2021, Flemmi was denied parole by the Florida Commission on Offender Review after seeking compassionate release.
-His next review is not scheduled until 2028, when he will be 93 years old.
-His parole is scheduled for May 4, 2218.
+As a cooperating witness, Flemmi is held in an undisclosed penitentiary as part of the Federal Bureau of Prisons' Witness Security (WitSec) program.
+On August 18, 2021, Flemmi was denied parole by the Florida Commission on Offender Review after seeking compassionate release.
+The commission noted that Flemmi had a total of 2,680 months left to serve and set his parole date for May 4, 2218.
+His next review was also pushed back seven years, to 2028, when he would be 93 years old.